mectx02/LaTeX-Resume/README.md

 ## 'Install'
 If you don't have LaTeX installed, you should probably install it; otherwise, this isn't going to work well.
 [Click here](https://www.latex-project.org/get/) to see how for your operating system.

+In addition to having the LaTeX base, this document uses font-awesome graphics for the little emoticons in the header.
+Install `font-awesome` via your package manager, or make sure that you have the `texlive-fonts-extra` something-or-other installed when you install LaTeX for the first time.

 This works as a base LaTeX project to help you get started.
 Just clone the repository and edit what you need.
 Hopefully there are some sane defaults provided.